-How to Add a Photoshop psd Texture in Maya
+How to Add a Photoshop PSD Texture to Maya Object

 Texture maps provide a method of creating "synthetic" geometry.
-Instead of modeling everything in the scene, may times objects in the back of the scene can be plane object with an image applied.
+Instead of modeling everything in the scene, may times objects in the back of the scene can be simple geometry with an image applied.

 Add a square polygon plane to your scene (Create > Polygon Primitives > Plane).
 Using the Channel Box, rotate the plane 90 degrees along the x-axis.

 In Photoshop, open a new 500 pixel x 500 pixel document.
 Using the filters, brushes and text create your texture image.